Duck plague: Structure

-Replication & transcription cycle
+Replication and transcription cycle

 Three phases (immediate early (IE), early (E), and late (L)) of infection dictate the transcription of certain DEV genes.
 Immediate early begins after infection and before viral DNA replication.
 During this phase IE genes are transcribed without other proteins.
 The E genes are also transcribed before viral DNA replication, but are dependent on the IE gene products.
 After entering the host organism a virion begins the process of replication by first attaching to cells using glycoprotein spikes. gB, gC, gD, gH, and gL are known to be involved.
 Similar Alphaviruses use gC protein to aid in binding the virion to the cell and gD to stabilize it, if required. gB, gD, gH, and gL proteins allow for fusion of the cell and envelope, and are necessary for survival.

 Entrance to host cells begins infection, and is largely controlled by the US 2 viral protein.
 Envelope fusion with the plasma membrane of the host cell causes separation of the nucleocapsid from viral DNA and proteins.
 Multiple necessary viral proteins are located within the envelope.
 DNA and proteins enter the host cell nucleus and turn-off host cell synthesis of nucleic acids, proteins, and other macro molecules.
 There are two hypothesized origins of replication in the IRS and TRS regions of the genome.
 Immature capsids are formed from coiled DNA.
 L genes are transcribed "after the synthesis of DNA and viral protein onset."
-Virion DNA maturation occurs as the nucleocapids "bud through nuclear membrane."
+Virion DNA maturation occurs as the nucleocapsids "bud through nuclear membrane."
 Completed viral replication occurs within 12 hours of infection.
 Vacuoles of mature virions are formed and released via exocytosis to other cells.
 Epithelial, lymphocytes, and macrophages are the favored sites of replication in the host organism.

 History

 The first report of a DEV outbreak was 1923 in the Netherlands.
 Duck plague was first reported in the United States on Long Island, New York.
 The outbreak had economically devastating effects on the duck industry.
-The 1973 Lake Andes, South Dakota DEV outbreak was the another major incidence of the disease in the United States.
+The 1973 Lake Andes, South Dakota DEV outbreak was the other major incidence of the disease in the United States.
 The outbreak resulted in 43,000 deaths.
-In 2005 DEV was removed from the World Organization for Animal Health (OIE) mandatory reporting list due to lack of evidence for international spread and minimal threat to public health.
+In 2005 DEV was removed from the World Organisation for Animal Health (OIE) mandatory reporting list due to lack of evidence for international spread and minimal threat to public health.
 However, there are economic concerns for regions depending on fowl industry, such as India.